mirovarga/dmsd/README.md

 tags.

-It uses [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to match the files to tag.
+It uses [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) to match the files to work on.

 It makes no changes to the files themselves, doesn't copy, move or rename them - all data about the tagged files is stored in a data file.